My Pest Control Quick Tips

 The Chikungunya virus was first discovered during an outbreak in Tanzania in 1952, where its name was derived from the Makonde word meaning "that which bends up" due to the stooped posture developed from the arthritic symptoms of the disease.

 The chikungunya virus is primarily transmitted by Aedes aegypti mosquitoes.
 The disease mostly occurs in Asia, Africa, and India.
-Symptoms usually start with having an abrupt onset of fever, often followed by severe joint pain, skin rash, headache, or nausea.
+Symptoms usually include:

 Currently, there is no specific antiviral drug treatment or vaccine for chikungunya, and travellers should take extra precaution when traveling to these malaria-risk countries by protecting yourself from being bitten by using mosquito repellents, wearing long-sleeved shirts and long pants and keep cool and dry from perspiration.
 Learn reasons why some people have a higher chance of getting bitten by mosquitoes.